frescobaldi/frescobaldi/frescobaldi_app/userguide/documentfonts.md

 = Music Fonts =

-The tab {page_musicfonts} provids a list of available music fonts and a number of controls to manage font installation in the current LilyPond installation.
+The tab {page_musicfonts} provides a list of available music fonts and a number of controls to manage font installation in the current LilyPond installation.

 = Font Command =